dominodatalab/domino-code-assist-docs/docs/loading-data/csv.md

 === "Python"

-    This feature is not yet implemented in the Python version of LCA.
+    This feature is not yet implemented in the Python version of Code Assist.

 === "R"

     Press the _Addin_ button.
-Select _LCA Load Data_ from the menu.
+Select _Load Data_ from the menu.
 Click on the _URL_ option.

     <img class="screenshot" src="../../screenshots/rstudio-menu-load-data-url.png">